 The Family and Medical Leave Act of 1993 (FMLA) is a federal law that covers all employers with 50 or more employees within 75 miles of a given work place.
+Employees are eligible for FMLA if they have worked for the employer for at least 12 months and have at least 1,250 hours of service with the employer during the 12 months before their FMLA leave starts.

 FMLA requires employers to provide up to 12 weeks of job-protected leave to eligible employees for certain family and medical reasons.
 An eligible employee who takes leave under the law must be permitted to return to the same job or a job with equivalent status and pay.
 The employer must continue the employee's health benefits during the leave period at the same level and conditions as if the employee had continued to work.
 The leave may be paid, unpaid, or a combination of paid and unpaid leave, depending on the circumstances of the leave and as specified in this policy.

-All eligible employees make take up to 12 weeks of leave in a 12-month rolling calendar year for one or more of the following reasons:
+All eligible employees make take up to 12 weeks of leave during the 12-month time period of January 1 - December 31.
+Examples of events that are FMLA eligible:

-- 1. Birth of a child and in order to care for that child; - 2.
+- 1. Birth of a child, post-partum recovery and time to care for and bond with the newborn child; - 2.
 Placement of a child with the employee for adoption or foster care, and to care for the newly placed child; - 3.
 To care for a spouse, child, or parent with a serious health condition; - 4.
 The serious health condition of the employee that prevents the employee from performing the essential functions of their position.